-His perspective and learnings put him in a position to take on important roles in his tribe.
-As a fourteen year old, the elders of his tribe selected him to become a translator, interpreter and scribe for meetings with U.S. government leaders.
+This experience allowed Ely to take on important roles within his tribe.
+The tribe elders selected him to become a translator, interpreter, and scribe for meetings with U.S. government leaders.
 Ely was just fourteen years old at the time.